fedediazceo/UnityAnimatorPlusPlus/README.md

 This is an editor-only tool.
 It does not modify runtime Animator behavior.
+Claude helped me build specifically the reflection parts needed to ping the internals of unity's animator data structures, with layouts and UI placement when the situation went dire and seemed hopeless, and finally to proper comment everything so someone else can understand what the hell is going on

-But USE IT WITH CAUTION as always, I'm not responsible if you nuke your animator because you press the wrong button.
-This is still in development and it's a tool I'm using consistenly
+Use it with caution, as always.
+I am not responsible if you nuke your Animator because you pressed the wrong button.
+This is still in development, but it is a tool I am actively using.

 ## License